LIVERPOOL COUNTS QUALITY MARK

-We are currently working towards the Liverpool Counts Maths Quality Mark.
+We are delighted to say that we have been awarded the Silver level ofthe Liverpool Counts Maths Quality Mark.

 We aim to promote a culture where people readily understand the impact good numeracy skills and mathematics qualifications can have on the social, financial, health and employment aspects of their lives.